tinhnh2/Qmix/README.md

   For example:

-  python Qmix.py -model 4X -cor 0.99 -threads 18 -cat 4 -initial LG -data /home/user/hssp200
+  python Qmix.py -model X -cor 0.99 -threads 18 -cat 4 -initial LG -data /home/user/hssp200

 The Qmix program will output four matrices Q.1, Q.2, Q.3, and Q.4 (corresponding to the ‘very slow’, ‘slow’, ‘medium’, and ‘fast’ rate category, respectively) to the same running folder.